Zeex/amx_assembly/README.md

 ### stack_dump ###

-Dump stack contents to the console.
-Useful for debugging.
+Dump stack contents to the console, sometimes useful for debugging.